d8adrvn/smart_sprinkler/README.md

 Irrigation Virtual Scheduler Switch:

 This is an optional utility that allows you to put your system on extended hold or in other states.

+Misc.
+Notes:

+After installing the Device Type or the Smart App, be sure to both Save AND Publish (for me) both apps.
+If you do not publish, they will not be able to communicate with the hub and you are more likely to have IDE issues.

+After powering off the Arduino or switching from USB power to 9V power, you may notice that the SmartShield LED oges dark.
+The Arduino LEDs should both be on at all times.
+The SmartShield LED will relit at the first activity.